'Cultural changes' needed to fight Wales' hate crime

 Mr Davies, chief executive officer for Unity Group Wales, said people would push notes under his door, saying they were worried about the safety of their children "because I was gay".

-He added: "It got to the point then when they actually killed my cat and sent me a sympathy card for the cat".'Not judged'
+He added: "It got to the point then when they actually killed my cat and sent me a sympathy card for the cat".

 He said the popularity of social media has made hate crime more difficult to control.